 SIPAROS

-Siparos is an open-air restaurant, about a 10-minute drive from the main Naousa town.
-The speciality is seafood - lots of fresh, delicious options on the menu.
+Siparos is an open-air restaurant, a 10-minute drive from the main Naousa town.
+The speciality is seafood – lots of fresh, delicious options on the menu.
 The scallops are 5 euros a pop, but an absolute must.

 TO PARADOSIAKO